AntonioLabinjan/FeelTrak/README.md

 ---

-## **Welcome to MoodTrek: Music Based on Your Emotions!**
+## **Welcome to FeelTrak: Music Based on Your Emotions!**

-MoodTrek is an innovative, AI-powered music app that recognizes your emotions and suggests the perfect songs to match your mood.
-Whether you’re feeling happy, sad, or somewhere in between, MoodTrek takes the guesswork out of finding the right track by curating a playlist just for you.
-We believe that music should adapt to how you feel—and MoodTrek is here to make that happen.
+FeelTrak is an innovative, AI-powered music app that recognizes your emotions and suggests the perfect songs to match your mood.
+Whether you’re feeling happy, sad, or somewhere in between, FeelTrak takes the guesswork out of finding the right track by curating a playlist just for you.
+We believe that music should adapt to how you feel—and FeelTrak is here to make that happen.

 ### **Why We Need Your Help**

-We've developed an exciting BETA version, and now we need your support to take MoodTrek to the next level!
+We've developed an exciting BETA version, and now we need your support to take FeelTrak to the next level!
 Our modest goal of **$500** will allow us to finalize the core experience and bring the best emotional music app to users worldwide.

 With your contributions, we’ll be able to:
 - **Polish the user experience** to make it intuitive and smooth.